tnichols217/notes/CSDS 391/Textbook/12 - Quantifying Uncertainty.md

 > [!def]
 > **Belief State**
-> A representation of all possible world states with
+> A representation of all possible world states with likelihoods for all of them
+>